rhiannemock/ketoboot/README.md

 Experience checkbox testing

 EXPECTED RESULT
-The data submitted is displayed correctly in the Experience catagory as below. experience:beginner experience:looked into it experience:experienced
+The data submitted is displayed correctly in the Experience category as below. experience:beginner experience:looked into it experience:experienced

 RESULT-passed
-All of the experince levels checked displayed correctly with the experience catagory.
+All of the experince levels checked displayed correctly with the experience category.

 ADDITIONAL NOTE: if 2 checkboxes are checked it only displays the first one, at a later date i would probably change this to radio buttons to avoid complications.